WestCoastInformatics/Term-Matcher/README.md

 ------------
 The application relies upon a running instance of the West Coast Informatics Terminology Server.
 This instance must contain the desired version of the target terminology to match against.
 The user must also create a text file containing the source terms that are to be matched.
 At this point, the application is ready to be run.

 Once launched, the application will go through each line of the input file and use it to query the terminology server for the best match.
-The terminology server will return the top matches as determined by its analysis.
-The source term and the top matches are added to an output Excel file for the user to be able to review.
+The terminology server will return the top matches based on the terminology.
+If the terminology selected is NCI-Meta, then a simple search against the terminology is conducted.
+For other terminologies while the search is still conducted against NCI-Meta, only those concepts with atoms in the specified terminology will be returned.
+Either way, the source term and the top matches are added to an output Excel file for the user to be able to review.

 For each potential match, a score is provided to indicate how closely the source term matches the potential match.
 The score may be between 0 and 1 with 1 being a perfect match.
 The first result is always the top score, with following results having either the same or lower scores.